wsoule/dotfiles-cli/README.md

-  setup       Fork and setup a dotfiles repository                 🆕 NEW! onboard     Complete developer onboarding and environment setup  🎯 NEW! github      Set up GitHub with SSH keys                          🔐 NEW! share       Share your configuration with others                 🤝 NEW! clone       Clone a shared configuration                         📥 NEW! templates   Browse and use configuration templates               📚 NEW!
+  setup       Fork and setup a dotfiles repository                 🆕 NEW! onboard     Complete developer onboarding and environment setup  🎯 NEW! github      Set up GitHub with SSH keys                          🔐 NEW! private     Add private files to stow packages                   🔒 NEW! share       Share your configuration with others                 🤝 NEW! clone       Clone a shared configuration                         📥 NEW! templates   Browse and use configuration templates               📚 NEW!